 If you have installed a new device on your computer, check if it is the cause of the blue screen.
 Check if both your operating system and the device driver are up-to-date.
 Inspect if the device is firmly installed and properly seated on the motherboard.
 Try uninstalling if the issue persists.

 It’s easier to resolve a BSOD issue if you understand the specific error and actual problem you’re about to fix.
 There can be more blue screen errors you’ll come across.
 As I mentioned earlier, it may require familiarity with computer language to better understand troubleshooting BSOD.

 If You Cannot Find the Problem

-There are experienced technicians who can handle the problem.
+Let a computer technician do it.
 In worst cases, check if your computer is still under warranty, you can ask for the best options to take in solving a BSOD issue.
 Below is a Windows 10 Blue Screen of Death Fix [Tutorial].
 The video applies to computers, laptops, desktops, and tablets running the Windows 10 operating system.

 As discussed, there are different reasons why a Blue Screen happens.
 The good news is there are solutions available.
-Although such errors will not damage your hardware, they can be a beginning of an issue.
+Although such errors will not damage your hardware, they can be the beginning of an issue.
 This is one computer action that’s unusual and something to put your attention to.
 The most important thing is that you already have an idea of the code errors which will help you narrow your troubleshooting.